• Skip to primary navigation

 • Washington, D.C.

 Massachusetts and Michigan use a hybrid approach, with taxpayers being able to choose to use the federal AGI.
-In addition, Iowa has a subtraction for military student loan repayment.
+In addition, Iowa has a subtraction from state income for military student loan repayment.

 Three states base their definition of income on the federal definition of taxable income instead of AGI and automatically update their definition with changes in federal law.
 These states are Colorado, North Dakota and Oregon.